 The Middle and Secondary Education programs are available in the following areas:

-Elementary Education K-5—5-8 (leading to Certification in Elementary Education K-5 as well as for Middle School 5-8);
+Elementary Education K-6—5-8 (leading to Certification in Elementary Education K-6 as well as for Middle School 5-8);

 Secondary Education K-12 in a variety of subject areas

-Requirements for Admission to B.A. in Elementary Education K-5—5-8
+Requirements for Admission to B.A. in Elementary Education K-6—5-8

-Students must complete the following requirements in order to be accepted into the major of Elementary Education K-5—5-8: complete a minimum of 30 credits of course work; achieve a combined 2.75 G.P.A. or higher from Kean University; earn a “B-”* or better in each of 6 specific courses (COMM 1402, ENG 1030, HIST 2303, MATH 1000 or 1010, BIO 1000, and EMSE 2800 or 2802); obtain a passing score** on each of the three parts of the Praxis I exam; complete the Speech and Language Screening Test; gain acceptance into an academic major; complete the application for admission; and be interviewed by the department chairperson or designee.
+Students must complete the following requirements in order to be accepted into the major of Elementary Education K-6—5-8: complete a minimum of 30 credits of course work; achieve a combined 2.75 G.P.A. or higher from Kean University; earn a “B-”* or better in each of 6 specific courses (COMM 1402, ENG 1030, HIST 2303, MATH 1000 or 1010, BIO 1000, and EMSE 2800 or 2802); obtain a passing score** on the Praxis Core Academic Skills for Educators exam; gain acceptance into an academic major; complete the application for admission; and be interviewed by the department chairperson or designee.

 Programs in Teacher Certification for Subject Areas K-12